 I’m really proud of the way that my wife has dealt with such a difficult experience, and really appreciate the energy that she puts into maintaining Samuel’s health and looking after our two girls (and me!).

 While this blog has been a way to explore my thinking process and often the deep recesses of my mind, Jo-ann’s blog is a way of exploring the personal and family experience.
-She has taken up the blogging challenge to try and let people know what the family experience is really like after a member of a family is left severely disabled by a near drowning.
+She has taken up the blogging challenge to try and let people know what the family experience is really like after a member of a family is left severely disabled by a non-fatal drowning.
 You can find her blog HERE.

-The vast majority of people have no idea what the consequences of near drowning are and just how prevalent these events are.
+The vast majority of people have no idea what the consequences of non-fatal drowning are and just how prevalent these events are.
 So I would really appreciate it if you would drop by Jo-ann’s blog take a peak at what life is like in the background of this blog and encourage her to continue to share our story.
 After you have read her blog I would also encourage you to visit the Samuel Morris Foundation and make a donation to help us look after children like Samuel and stop our experience happening to other families.